jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 for a fruitful community interaction.
 A pull request should reference the issue it is addressing.
 Once the pull request is merged, the issue related to it will also be closed.
-If there is additional discussion around implemementation the issue may be re-opened.
+If there is additional discussion around implementation the issue may be re-opened.
 Once 30 days have passed with no additional discussion, the `lock bot <https://github.com/apps/lock>`__ will lock the issue.
 If additional discussion is desired, or if the pull request doesn't fully address the